TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Trump Declares Declares U.S.-Mexico Border Emergency
+*   Trump Declares U.S.-Mexico Border Emergency
+*   Supreme Court to Decide If 2020 Census Can Ask About Citizenship
+*   Pelosi: Dem President Can Declare Emergency on Guns in Future
 *   William Barr Sworn In for 2nd Stint as U.S. Attorney General
-*   Pelosi: Dem President Can Declare Emergency on Guns in Future
 *   Dems' Struggle With "MeToo" Charges Extends to California
-*   Will Sherrod Brown Carry the Blue-Collar Torch in 2020?
 *   Presidential Job Approval
 *   Cartoons of the Week